Ducal Museum Gotha: Architecture

 The building is mainly made up of Seeberg sandstone, with some stone from Pirna in Saxony.
 Franz von Neumann based his designs on existing museum buildings built between 1800 and 1850 but also introduced ideas of his own, which in turn became ground-breaking for later buildings.
 The Palace of Versailles was the main influence on the facade.

 The complex is centred on a glass dome over a central octagon (housing a life-size 1882 Christian Behrens statue of Ernst II wearing the robes of a Knight of the Order of the Garter) and the main entrance (with two seated lions on the main staircase by sculptor Franz Melnitzky and two allegorical sandstone statues in the entrance hall), whilst its corners are designed like pavilions.
 On the corners of the attic are groups of figures symbolizing art and science.

-Inside, the path to the halls and cabinets leads through a magnificent, very clearly structured vestibule.
+Inside, the path to the halls and cabinets leads through a structured vestibule.
 Italian marble and a multi-coloured stone mosaic determine the room's overall appearance.
 In the basement are a series of small cabinets, whilst on the ground floor there are two spacious, light-flooded halls supported by pillars and on the upper floor are halls with skylights filled with cabinets.